-Mr Peter Bennetto - Non Executive Chairman Qualifications - GAICD, SA Fin Experience - Mr Bennetto has over 30 years' experience in investment and banking.
+Mr Peter Bennetto Qualifications Experience Interest in Shares and Options Length of service Special responsibilities: Directorships held in other listed entities Non Executive Chairman GAICD, SA Fin Mr Bennetto has over 30 years' experience in investment and banking.
 He has held company Director positions in exploration, mining and manufacturing companies listed on the ASX since 1990.
-Interest in Shares and Options - 3,293,430 fully paid ordinary shares Length of service From 6 June 2006 to present Special responsibilities: - Audit, Remuneration, Nomination and Risk committee

-Directorships held in other - listed entities Medadvisor Limited (formerly Exalt Resources) from 28 November 2013 to present Kingwest Resources Ltd 9 May 2018 to present Qualifications - Executive Managing Director BSc Geol, MAIG Mr Downes has over 15 years; experience in the minerals industry and has worked in various geological and corporate capacities.
+4,293,430 fully paid ordinary shares From 6 June 2006 to present None Medadvisor Limited (formerly Exalt Resources) from 28 November 2013 to present Kingwest Resources Ltd 9 May 2018 to present Mr Jonathan Downes Qualifications Experience - Executive Managing Director BSc Geol, MAIG Mr Downes has over 25 years experience in the minerals industry and has worked in various geological and corporate capacities.
 Mr Downes has experience in nickel, gold and base metals and has had extensive involvement in numerous private and public capital raisings.
 Mr Downes was a founding Director of Hibernia Gold (now Moly Mines Limited) and Siberia Mining Corporation Limited.
 Mr Downes is currently a Non Executive Director of Corazon Mining Limited.
-Interest in Shares and Options - 11,582,060 fully paid ordinary shares From 18 April 2006 to present Audit, Remuneration, Nomination and Risk committee Corazon Mining Limited from 10 April 2006 to present date Sabre Resources Limited from 14 December 2007 to 7 December 2016 Galena Mining Limited from 7 September 2017 to present date Qualifications - Experience - Interest in Shares and Options - Length of service Non Executive Director BCom, CA Mr Kelly is a qualified Chartered Accountant and Glencore representative.
-Nil From 16 July 2007 to present Audit, Remuneration, Nomination and Risk committee Nil Mr Gary Comb - Qualifications - Experience - Non Executive Director BE Mech, BSc, Dip Ed Mr Comb has spent over 25 years in the Australian mining industry, both with mining companies and in mining contractor roles.
-He was previously the Chief Executive Officer of BGC Contracting Pty Ltd, the mining contracting arm of West Australian construction group BGC Australia Pty Ltd and Managing Director of Jabiru Metals Limited. · · 2,652,137 fully paid ordinary shares From 1 February 2012 to present None Finders Resources Ltd from 5 June 2013 to 4 April 2018 Aurelia Metals Ltd (formerly YTC Resources Limited) from 4 July
+12,112,060 fully paid ordinary shares Length of service Special responsibilities: Directorships held in other listed entities From 18 April 2006 to present None Corazon Mining Limited from 10 April 2006 to present date Sabre Resources Limited from 14 December 2007 to 7 December 2016 Galena Mining Limited from 7 September 2017 to present date